Gumnaami: Plot

 The judge, seemingly convinced, asks that if the plane crash did not happen then where did Subhas go.
 Dhar reveals that Subhas lived as an ascetic in Uttar Pradesh without revealing his identity or face; the people who visited him could only see him behind a curtain.
 A few people recognised him as soon as they heard his voice.
 However, they never revealed it to any third person.
 Even his close colleague and revolutionary, Leela Roy and Samar Guha, recognised him when they visited him and later maintained correspondence.
 It is revealed that the family members knew he was alive.
 Numerous pieces of evidence were lying with them.
 He became known as 'Gumnaami Baba' and died in 1985.
 Only 13 disciples were present at the funeral.

 The next day, the commission concludes that there was no plane crash and that Bose did not die in 1945.
 However, in 2006, the Government refused to accept the verdict and discarded the report.
 Angry and frustrated, Dhar burns all his work and contemplates the purpose of his hard work of 3 years.
 His former wife encourages him to fight as Bose did for the country for 30 years.
 They vow to keep on fighting till justice is served.

-In a flashback, Subhas Chandra Bose is seen singing Subh Sukh Chain, the National Anthem of the Provisional Government of Free India, along with the Indian National Army.
+In a flashback, Subhas Chandra Bose is seen singing Shubh Sukh Chain, the national anthem of the Provisional Government of Free India, along with the Indian National Army.